divio/aldryn-django-cms/README.rst

 Create the ``addons/aldryn-django-cms`` directory at the same level as your ``manage.py``.
 Then copy ``addon.json``, ``aldryn_config.py`` from the matching sourcecode into it.
-Also create a ``settings.json`` file in the same directory with the follwing content::
+Also create a ``settings.json`` file in the same directory with the following content::

     {